flatpickr/flatpickr/content/events.md

 ## Events

-Flatpickr has 5 event hooks for the most common and useful actions.
+flatpickr has 5 event hooks for the most common and useful actions.
 For each hook, you may specify a single function, or an array of functions.
 Callback arguments are explained below.

 `selectedDates` is an array of Date objects selected by the user.
 When there are no dates selected, the array is empty.

 `dateStr` is a string representation of the latest selected Date object by the user.
 The string is formatted as per the`dateFormat`option.

-`instance` is the Flatpickr object, containing various methods and properties.
+`instance` is the flatpickr object, containing various methods and properties.

 ## Hooks